Positivism dispute: Overview

 The debate began in 1961 in Tübingen, West Germany, at the Conference of the German Society of Sociology.
 The speakers at the conference were invited to discuss the differences between social and natural sciences and the status of values in the social sciences.

 In 1963, the debate was heated by Jürgen Habermas in the Festschrift für Adorno (writings in honor of Adorno).
 The debate became more intensely critical at Sociology Day in Heidelberg when Herbert Marcuse joined the discussion.
 A spirited literary debate between Habermas and Hans Albert sprang up and positivism became the centre of the debate.

-The participants also discussed the question of whether Popper's and Albert's critical rationalism had exacerbated ethical problems.
-The Frankfurt School believed this should be impossible, because as a theory of science critical rationalism is seen to be restricted to the field of knowledge.
+The participants also discussed the question of whether Karl Popper's and Hans Albert's critical rationalism had exacerbated ethical problems.
+The Frankfurt School (Theodor Adorno, Jürgen Habermas) believed this should be impossible, because as a theory of science critical rationalism is seen to be restricted to the field of knowledge.

 The famous dispute inspired a collection of essays which were published in 1969.
 This book was translated into several languages, including English in 1976.
 This collection revived the debate and introduced these ideas to a broader audience.